sergueyarellano/tddpractice/docs/b.part4.md

 })
 ```

-Notice that when doing TDD you are always in the trenches, having to decide wether your API provides one contract or another.
+Notice that when doing TDD you are always in the trenches, having to decide whether your API provides one contract or another.
 For `mapResponse` you can see that we decided to use it as a step in the pipe function and now it has to ingest the whole payload to do a simple mapping.
 We can feel that maybe it is not aiming in the right direction.
-In part 5 we will learn how we can create proper functional abstractions to improve our aiming.
+In Part 5 we will learn how we can create proper functional abstractions to improve our aiming.

-We decided with the test that mapResponse is gonna have to do the following:
+We decided with the test that mapResponse is going to have to do the following:
 - get the contract from a fixed path
 - get the response from a fixed path
 - iterate over the response if it is an array
 - map over every key according to the contract

-Lot of stuff right.
-It looks like this function is doing a lot of stuff.
-That is why we should split the problem.
+Lots of stuff, right?
+It looks like this function is doing a lot, that is why we should split the problem.

-let's create our mapKeys function:
+Let's create our mapKeys function:

 ```js
 test('mapKeysWith() should map the keys of input object according to a template or contract', async function ({ deepEqual, end }) {